pinkhaze/code-refactor/README.md

 ## Description

-The purpose of this project is to refactor existing code to meet certain requirements, which are designed to improve the following:
+The purpose of this project is to refactor existing code to meet certain requirements, with the end results being the following:
- * improve web accessibility for users assitive technologies
+ * improved web accessibility for users using assitive technologies
- * optimize the webpage for search engine results
+ * optimized search engine results for the webpage
- * increase the efficiency of the CSS file
+ * increased efficiency of the CSS file

-In order to meet these requirements, the following
+In order to meet these requirements, the following task were undertaken:
+ * added comments to CSS file
+ * structured HTML elements according to semantic styling
+ * added accessible alt attributes
+ * added a descriptive title
- * fix broken links
+ * fixed broken links
- * consolidate CSS selectors and properties
+ * consolidated CSS selectors and properties
- * organize CSS elements to follow the semantic structure of HTML elements
+ * organized CSS elements to follow the semantic structure of HTML elements
- * add comments to CSS file
+ * added comments to CSS file
- * structure HTML elements according to semantic styling
- * add accessible alt attributes
- * add a descriptive title

 ## Installation